newrelic/docs-website/CONTRIBUTING.md

 ### Problems with yarn start

+When you start up the site via `yarn start`, you may see errors in your terminal like the following:

 ```bash
  ERROR
 [BABEL] Note: The code generator has deoptimised the styling of /Users/jdoe/code/docs-website/src/content/docs/licenses/license-information/other-licenses/services-licenses.mdx as it exceeds the max of 500KB.